Job Applicant Privacy Notice

 • Link is obliged to seek information about criminal convictions and offences.
 Where the organisation seeks this information, it does so because it is necessary for it to carry out its obligations and exercise specific rights in relation to certain posts, as a provider of “regulated work” as defined by Scheduled 2 and 3 of the Protection of Vulnerable Groups (Scotland) Act 2007 and the Police Act 1997;

 • Link has a legitimate interest in processing personal data during the recruitment process and for keeping records of the process.
-Processing data from job applicants allows Link to manage the recruitment process, assess and confirm a job applicant’s suitability for employment/engaging on a contract for service and decide to whom to offer a job/contract for service;
+Processing data from job applicants allows Link to manage the recruitment process, assess and confirm a job applicant’s suitability for employment/engaging on a contract for service and decide to whom to offer a job/contract for service/volunteer opportunity;

 • where Link processes other special categories of data, such as information about ethnic origin, sexual orientation, health or religion or belief, this is for equal opportunities monitoring purposes and is at your discretion to provide;